-NOTE: The sensor state is always defined based on relative position of the web with respect to the sensor.
-For example, in the picture on the left above if the sensor is rotated upside down, which the cable gland on the top, then the sensor orientation would change to right sensor.
+NOTE: The sensor state is always defined based on the relative position of the web with respect to the sensor.
+For example, in the picture on the left above if the sensor is rotated upside down, with the cable gland on the top, then the sensor orientation would change to the right sensor.